Perper-net/Perper_ZKRollupBlockchain/README.md

 2. [Smart Contracts](contracts/README.md) - Smart contracts

-Each subproject has it's own `README.md` file that you can read to find a more detailed explanation and a way to use that subproject.
+Each subproject has its own `README.md` file that you can read to find a more detailed explanation and a way to use that subproject.

 ## Contributing